openAOD/Join/README.md

 - Add a response on Why Do You Want To Join The Organzition
 - Wait for an Invite from Us on your EmailID/Github
 - Start Contributing!

+# IMPORTANT: After You Join The Organization, Navigate to The People's Section